coderitter/knight-form/README.md

 )
 ```

-If an element does not have a name it is ignorned.
+If an element does not have a name it is ignored.

 ## Retrieving elements